Frtn0717/rsschool-cv/cv.md

 ### Experience
   *EPAM training course at Francisk Skorina Gomel state university:*
   * *experience of using Git*
   * *learned the basics of HTML/CSS/Javascript*

 ### Education
-  *1 Gomel state road-building technical school /2003-2007/* *1 Francisk Skorina Gomel state university /2020/*
+  1. *Gomel state road-building technical school /2003-2007/*
+  1. *Francisk Skorina Gomel state university /2020/*

 ### English
   *A2 level according to the test results of the EPAM training center.*